jina-ai/jina/docs/how-to/flow-switch.md

 ```

 And indeed, that's exactly what happens!

+The Documents that have a text were processed by `TextIndexer`, and the Documents that contain an image were processed by `ImageIndexer`.
-And remember, with this solution the Documents don't even get *sent* to the incorrect Executor and aren't merely ignored by it.
+And remember, with this solution the Documents don't even get *sent* to the incorrect Executor.

 ## What's next

-Now that you know how to use filter conditions to build switches, you can build all kinds of business logic with this feature.
+Now that you know how to use filter conditions to build switches, you can leverage this feature to build all kinds of business logic.

-You could differentiate between more than just two different data modalities, direct requests based on the Client they come from,
+You could differentiate between more than just two different data modalities, you could direct requests based on the Client they come from,
 ignore Documents that don't meet certain quality criteria, or route data to specialized Executors based on what the data
 itself looks like.
 Your imagination is the limit!